THE NORTH AMERICAN

 On March 10, 2002 Archbishop Edmund F Leeman of Forked River, New Jersey assumed the leadership of The North American Old Roman Catholic Church as the Seventh Primate in succession from Archbishop de Landas Berghes.
 Archbishop Leeman led the Church through a very necessary and badly needed period of self-reflection and regrouping.
 He held the office officially for 4 years until June 27, 2006 when Archbishop Ford was requested and designated to resume the Primacy of the Church, but actually remained at his post until June 16, 2007 when Archbishop Ford was enthroned and installed in the Primatial office.

-Archbishop Edward J Ford now serves as the Eighth Primate of The North American Old Roman Catholic Church.
-In the short time since Archbishop Ford has resumed the Primacy, Saint Francis of Assisi Theological Seminary has been reorganized and restored to its vital role in the life of the Church; new methods of communication have been inaugurated: websites, blogs, chat rooms, online newsletter,etc. The Diocesan Bookstore has been established.
-The Franciscan Third Order Regular has been firmly established within the Church; new missions have been started and new clergy have joined the Church and are now laboring for the expansion of the ministry of The North American Old Roman Catholic Church; new publications have been printed and distributed; and a calendar has been prepared.
-The spiritual life of the church and the clergy has been a prime focus of Archbishop Ford's ministry as Primate, with the re-establishment of the Ember Saturday Clergy Days of Recollection which were originally established by the late Archbishop James H Rogers, and the establishment of new Feast Days and Holy Days to be observed within The North American Old Roman Catholic Church.
+Archbishop Edward J Ford served as the Eighth Primate of The North American Old Roman Catholic Church from 2007 to 2024.
+In the time since Archbishop Ford resumed the Primacy, Saint Francis of Assisi Theological Seminary was reorganized and restored to its vital role in the life of the Church; new methods of communication were inaugurated: websites, blogs, chat rooms, online newsletter,etc. The Diocesan Bookstore was established.
+The Reunification of the NAORCC was accomplished, as Archbishops Vellone and Ford signed an historic agreement.
+The Ancient Cathetraticum was reestablished.
+The Franciscan Third Order Regular was firmly established within the Church; new missions were started and new clergy joined the Church and are now laboring for the expansion of the ministry of The North American Old Roman Catholic Church; new publications were printed and distributed; and a calendar has been prepared.
+The spiritual life of the church and the clergy was a prime focus of Archbishop Ford's ministry as Primate, with the re-establishment of the Ember Saturday Clergy Days of Recollection which were originally established by the late Archbishop James H Rogers, and the establishment of new Feast Days and Holy Days to be observed within The North American Old Roman Catholic Church.

 In short, The North American Old Roman Catholic Church is trying, in Christ, to make all things new, and to bring everything to perfection.